syahirkamal/sk-acad-site/content/project/iotder/index.md

 ---
-title: A STUDY OF IoT CONTROLLER DEPLOYMENT MODEL IN THE DISTRIBUTED ENERGY RESOURCES ENVIRONMENT sumnmary : A grant to study IOT deployment model in distributed energy resources environment.
+title: A STUDY OF IoT CONTROLLER DEPLOYMENT MODEL IN THE DISTRIBUTED ENERGY RESOURCES ENVIRONMENT
 tags:
 - Internet of Things